Understanding Fly Reel Drag Systems

 How do you set the right drag setting on a fly reel

-When you’re fishing for bigger fish, you need to pre-set your drag so the reel stops too much line running through the rod when you hook a fish, but making sure the drag is still light enough not to break your leader or tippet.
+When you’re fishing for bigger fish, you need to pre-set your drag so the reel stops too much line running through the rod when you hook a fish, but make sure the drag is still light enough not to break your leader or tippet.

-Remember, your reel does all the work when fighting a large fish on a fly rod, the rod is pretty much useless.
-If you lift the rod during a fight, it just creates slack and you’ll lose the fish.
-This is because the rod is light and made for casting not fighting.
+Remember, your reel does all the work when fighting a large fish on a fly rod; the rod is pretty much useless.
+If you lift the rod during a fight, it just creates slack, and you’ll lose the fish.
+This is because the rod is light and made for casting, not fighting.

-The above doesn’t apply when trout fishing though as the fish are so light and small they can be fought on the rod instead of on the reel.
+The above doesn’t apply when trout fishing, though, as the fish are so light and small they can be fought on the rod instead of on the reel.

 How do you measure the drag settings on a reel?